Learn concepts and best practices for sending logs to Cloud Observability.

 tokenizationCloud Observability tokenizes only the body

-It parses the field value and stores it as distinct strings.
+It parses the attribute value and stores it as distinct strings.

 For example, Cloud Observability stores body="space launch"